Gisborne Primary School

 High value is placed on minimal disruption to the daily two-hour Literacy and one-hour Numeracy sessions.
 Teacher learning is undertaken in Professional Learning Communities (PLCs), with teachers learning from each other focusing on refinements using High Impact Teaching Strategies, goal setting based on student needs and monitoring of student learning.
 Click here for more information about our spelling and reading program.

 The school culture nurtures creativity and imagination through Literature and the Arts.
-There are intervention and enhancement programs at all levels for Literacy and Numeracy as well as additional supports for Social and Emotional Learning.
+There are intervention and enhancement programs at all levels for English and Maths as well as additional supports for Social and Emotional Learning.
 Our specialists programs include Physical Education, STEM (Science, Technology, Engineering and Maths), LOTE (Italian) and The Arts (including Visual Arts, Music and Performing Arts).
 Other learning areas include Humanities and Health with the Victorian Curriculum Capabilities (Critical and Creative Thinking, Ethical, Intercultural and Personal and Social) incorporated into key learning areas across the curriculum.
 Digital technologies enhance learning in all curriculum areas.
-A Bring Your Own Device (BYOD) iPad program operates in Years 5 and 6.
-The school is committed to continually improving the technology infrastructure throughout the school.
+Through parent contributions, devices are provided for students to access at school and use as a learning tool.

 Specialist Programs:

-Extra-curricular programs in 2021/22 include our Kitchen Garden Program, Sustainability Program and lunch time activities such as gardening group and weekly choir.
-We have four visiting specialist music teachers (keyboard, guitar, piano and singing), as well as our Sporting Program.
+Extra-curricular programs in 2023 include our Kitchen Garden Program, Sustainability Program and lunch time activities such as gardening group and weekly choir.
+We have visiting specialist music teachers (keyboard, guitar, piano and percussion) as well as our Sporting Program.
 These programs, in addition to Physical Education/Health, Personal and Social Capabilities contribute to the school’s commitment to the ‘Healthy Schools Achievement Program’, which guides the health and well-being of students, increases engagement and decreases absences.
-Our current focus is on Healthy Eating, Oral Health, Mental Wellbeing and Physical Activity.

 Professional Learning Communities (PLC) LINK Initiative:

 Gisborne Primary School was identified as a PLC Link School in 2019, for our excellence in building Professional Learning Communities through a strong culture of collaboration and consistently using data to focus and drive improvement in student learning.
-This continued in 2020/21 and will continue in 2022.
-The principal and several teachers participated in Intake 2 of the PLC initiative in 2017 and it was a pivotal part of a collaborative distributive leadership model established at the school in 2018.
-As part of our role as a PLC Link school, we support various schools within our region to improve their practice, through observation of meetings, collaborative planning sessions, and Learning Walks and Talks focused on feedback, and questioning.
-We will also continue to improve how we use data at Gisborne Primary School to better target students at their individual point of need and to trial and improve our High Impact Teaching Strategies.
+This continued in the following years and will continue in 2023.
+As part of our role as a PLC Link school, we support various schools within our region to improve their practice, through observation of meetings, collaborative planning sessions, and Learning Walks focused on feedback, and questioning.
+We will continue to improve how we use data at Gisborne Primary School to better target students at their individual point of need and to master our High Impact Teaching Strategies.

 Student Leadership:

 Students at Gisborne Primary School are encouraged to build agency and their ‘voice’ in their everyday learning and through the many leadership opportunities offered.
-Our School Captains lead school events, assemblies and school tours and represent the school at community events such as Anzac Day.
-Other leadership initiatives include: Junior School Council and House Captains.
-Each classroom is led by two Class Captains and Arts, Sustainability and Community Student Teams.
+Our School Captains lead school events, assemblies and represent the school at community events such as Anzac Day.
+Other leadership initiatives include: Class Captains, Peer Support, Student Leaders and House Captains.

 Our School Council sets high expectations for student learning and teaching practices.
 Our parents are shared partners in student learning; we value their input and encourage them to contribute through both formal and informal avenues.